What’s Open on Good Friday in Sydney?

 Some markets will be open including Paddy’s Market.
-Check the list and the useful links page not forgetting the market finder!
+Check the list and the useful links page.

 Are you into sport?

-Sports fans can watch a game of Rugby League (Bulldogs vs Souths), either go to the match or you might find a pub.
-Pubs are allowed to open from 12pm to 10pm but bottleshops will be closed.
+Sports fans can watch a game of Rugby League; either go to the match or visit a local pub covering the game.
+Pubs are allowed to open from 12pm to 10pm but bottle shops will be closed.

 Go out for Lunch or Dinner